Modern witch hunts: Tanzania

 Tanzania has seen some of the most intense witch-hunts in Africa, with an estimated 20,000 people brought to death throughout the past 20 years.
 Mostly elderly women were affected by the violence.
 As a main factor, economic strains and exploitation are named by documentaries, state-reports and independent observers.

 As much as 93% of the population believe in magic and witchcraft, and witchdoctors play an important role in society as healers, and everyday helpers, with as much as 100,000 registered in the county's healthcare system protocols.
-Black magic and witchcraft, however, is feared and not just for superstitious reasons.
+Black magic and witchcraft are feared and not just for superstitious reasons.
 Incidents of abductions, maimings and even bestial killings by witchdoctors and their helpers, are regularly experienced in Tanzania, where human body parts are used in some witchcraft rituals or as magical charms.
 In particular the country's albino population is targeted for this, but not exclusively.

 Zambia

 Audrey I. Richards, in the journal Africa, relates in 1935 an instance when a new wave of witchfinders, the Bamucapi, appeared in the villages of the Bemba people of Zambia.
 They dressed in European clothing, and would summon the headman to prepare a ritual meal for the village.
 When the villagers arrived they would view them all in a mirror, and claimed they could identify witches with this method.
 These accused persons would then have to "yield up his horns"; i.e. give over the horn containers for curses and evil potions to the witch-finders.
 The bamucapi then made all drink a potion called kucapa which would cause a witch to die and swell up if he ever tried such things again.

 The villagers related that the witch-finders were always right because the witches they found were always the people whom the village had feared all along.
-The bamucapi utilised a mixture of Christian and native religious traditions to account for their powers and said that God (not specifying which God) helped them to prepare their medicine.
+The bamucapi utilised a mixture of Christian and native religious traditions to account for their powers and said that God (not specifying which god) helped them to prepare their medicine.
 In addition, all witches who did not attend the meal to be identified would be called to account later on by their master, who had risen from the dead, and who would force the witches by means of drums to go to the graveyard, where they would die.
 Richards noted that the bamucapi created the sense of danger in the villages by rounding up all the horns in the village, whether they were used for anti-witchcraft charms, potions, snuff or were indeed receptacles of black magic.